Logo

 When it comes to paying off credit card debt, it makes sense to compare the total cost of paying off your credit card using your using your minimum monthly payment amount (look for this on your monthly credit card statement), to what you would be paying with a personal loan.

 Once you know if a loan offer makes sense on paper, consider if it makes sense for you now and in the future.
+Ask yourself the following questions before committing to the loan:

-You can afford the monthly payments
+Can I afford the monthly payment?

 If you can afford the monthly payments and the loan will help you simplify and de-stress your financial life (e.g., one monthly payment versus multiple bills and due dates), then accepting the loan offer might make sense.

-You'll save money in the long run
+Will this loan help me save money in the long run?

 Another important consideration is whether the loan will help you get ahead financially—by helping you save money (on interest and fees)—over the long run.
 Consolidating multiple high interest rate credit cards into a lower, fixed rate personal loan, or refinancing your existing auto loan to one with a lower rate, are both options that can save you money over time.